News

 India Test Wicketkeeper-batter’s Injury Woes Continue

-It’s only been a year since Pant’s comeback in the Indian team after he survived a near-fatal freak car accident.
+It had only been a year since Pant’s comeback in the Indian team after he survived a near-fatal freak car accident.
 He missed the entirety of IPL 2023 and was seen using crutches to walk.

-One of Pant’s latest posts read, “Just wanna tell you one thing which I understand is it doesn’t matter how much pain you endured in the past, if you get hurt again it pains the same for sure, just the threshold goes up and you know the process to keep pushing yourself.
+One of Pant’s posts read, “Just wanna tell you one thing which I understand is it doesn’t matter how much pain you endured in the past, if you get hurt again it pains the same for sure, just the threshold goes up and you know the process to keep pushing yourself.
 So being positive is massive, motivating yourself works a lot.
 Keep trusting yourself and keep working in the direction you wanna take your life because what doesn’t kill you, makes you stronger eventually (sic).”

-For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.
+For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.